cgutwein/cgutwein.github.io/_posts/2020-07-12-short-series-variance.md

 Heads: 1
 Probability of Heads: 0.25
 ```
-If we rely on the results of a small experiment consisting of a small sample (four trials), we might erroneously suspect the coin of being biased towards a result of heads.
+If we rely on the results of a small experiment consisting of a sample size of four trials, we might erroneously suspect the coin of being biased towards a result of heads.
 In practice, it takes more sampling to unlock the exact (if there is such a thing) probability of a result.
 What if we perform our coin flip experiment again, this time with ten trials:
 ```python
 Total Trials: 10
 Heads: 4